sach1nkhatri/attenai/README.md

-# AttenAi - React FrontendAdd commentMore actions
+# AttenAi - React Frontend

 ## Overview
 AttenAi is a web-based attendance monitoring system that integrates face recognition technology for automated attendance tracking.
 This React frontend interacts with a Flask-based backend and Firebase for authentication and data storage.